Lincoln County, South Dakota

 Lincoln County is a county in the U.S. state of South Dakota.
 As of the 2020 census, the population was 65,161, making it the third most populous county in South Dakota.
 Its county seat is Canton.
 The county was named for Abraham Lincoln, 16th President of the United States.
-Lincoln County is included in the Sioux Falls, SD, Metropolitan Statistical Area.
+Lincoln County is included in the Sioux Falls Metropolitan Statistical Area.
 It is one of the top 10 fastest-growing counties in the United States in terms of rate of population increase, rate of housing unit increase, and many other factors.
 This is due to the southward growth of Sioux Falls, and the expansion of its suburbs.

 Geography

 The Big Sioux River flows south-southeastward along the east line of Lincoln County.
 Lincoln County is on the eastern line of South Dakota.
 Its east boundary line abuts the west boundary line of the state of Iowa (across the river).

 The county terrain consists of low rolling hills.
 The county area is largely devoted to agriculture.
 The terrain slopes to the southeast, and drops off to the river valley along its east edge.
 The county has a total area of 578 sqmi, of which 577 sqmi is land and 0.5 sqmi (0.08%) is water.